A refreshing light cocktail, perfect for sipping, is this gin and pomegranate combination!!

 With the craft cocktail and distillery trend bubbling up all across the nation, a resurgence of new gins and recipes have opened new avenues for gin drinkers to discover.

-While researching good drinks to use my homemade brandied cherries in, I ran across the Superlative Juvenile, an adult twist on the classic kid’s drink the Shirley Temple.
+While researching good drinks to use my homemade brandied cherries in, I ran across the Superlative Juvenile.
+It’s an adult twist on the classic kid’s drink the Shirley Temple.
 Troy Patterson, writer for Slate.com’s The Gentlemen Scholar blog, came up with this inventive recipe to honor the passing of Ms. Temple.
-This is our spin on this drink.
+This is our spin on this drink with gin and pomegranate liqueur. .

 Like this recipe?
 Try these below, too!